-Leases IFRS 16, Leases replaces the current guidance in IAS 17 for operating and finance lease accounting.
+Leases IFRS 16 Leases replaces the current guidance in IAS 17 for operating and finance lease accounting.
 This standard requires lessees to recognize a lease liability representing the obligation for future lease payments and a right-of-use asset in the consolidated balance sheets for substantially all lease contracts, initially measured at the present value of unavoidable lease payments.
+Purchase, renewal and termination options which are reasonably certain of being exercised are also included in the measurement of the lease liability.
+Lease payment liabilities will not include variable lease payments.

-The Company continues to evaluate the effect this standard will have on its consolidated financial statements, and expects the impact to be material.
-Under the new standard the Company will recognize new right of use assets and lease liabilities for its operating leases of land, buildings and equipment.
-In addition, the nature and timing of leasing expenses will change as straight line operating lease expenses are replaced by a depreciation charge for right-of-use assets and interest expense on lease liabilities.
+Under the new standard the Company will recognize new rightof-use assets and lease liabilities for its operating leases of land, buildings and equipment.
+In addition, the nature and timing of leasing expenses will change as operating lease expenses recorded in cost of sales and selling, operating and administrative expenses are replaced by a depreciation charge for right-of-use assets and interest expense on lease liabilities.
+The Company plans to apply IFRS 16 on February 1, 2019 using the full retrospective approach with restatement of the comparative period financial statements.
+The cumulative effect of the initial application will be recorded by restating opening retained earnings at February 1, 2018.